Dengeki Sentai Changeman: Changemen

 The Changemen transformed.
-From left to right: Mai Tsubasa, Yuuma Ozora, Hiryuu Tsurugi, Shou Hayate, and Sayaka Nagisa.
+From left to right: Mai Tsubasa, Yuma Ozora, Hiryu Tsurugi, Sho Hayate, and Sayaka Nagisa.

 The eponymous Changemen are all former members of the various branches of Japanese military who were hand picked by the Earth Defense Force to combat Gozma.
 As the Changemen, they derive their powers from a mysterious energy called Earth Force (アースフォース, Āsu Fōsu), which gives its users the power to protect Earth from any threat to it.